EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 Can we look at a brain scan and know what the brain's owner is thinking?

 We use brain scans called functional MRIs (fMRIs) that show us which parts of the brain are using more oxygen and are therefore most active.
 [We have fMRIs of test subjects](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-81/www/)  who, as they are being scanned, are also shown either a picture or a sentence.
 If computers can classify these study subjects into one of these two categories by only studying their scans, then in a sense we can read their minds.

+What is image classification?
+It is using a computer to figure what what an image represents.
+For example, we can train a computer to figure out what

 Unlike static MRIs which take a scan at one point in time, fMRIs are repeated every few seconds creating a series of images for each trial.